 - Provide County Code/Ordinance Wording for Collective Bargaining

-- Training on How to Conduct Local Collective Bargaining Petition Drives and Elections
+- Training on Collective Bargaining Petition Drives & Elections

-- Train Lodges on Best Political Action and Local Lobbying Techniques
+- Training on best Political Action and Local Lobbying Techniques

 - Negotiating and enforcing your collective bargaining agreement